daisygunn/around-the-world/README.md

 In addition to the globe I chose to animate the heading to continue that feeling of fun, I felt this would entice users over a static heading.

 #### *To the Quiz button*
-After asking my family to test the quiz it was highlighted to me that having a button to take you straight to the quiz might make it easier for users to navigate and so I added this button in.
+After asking my family to test the quiz it was highlighted to me that having a button to take you straight to the quiz might make it easier for users to navigate and so I added this button.
 It is styled as all of the other buttons are throughout the site.

 ### Rules
 #### *Rules list*
-The list of rules is an `ol` element, it has been styled to remain in the center of the screen to allow for better responsivity.
+The list of rules is an `ol` element, it has been styled to remain in the centre of the screen to allow for better responsivity.

 ### Quiz
 #### *Game controls*
-These buttons are follow the same style rules as the other buttons, they just appear on the screen at different times depending on what the user clicks.
+These buttons follow the same style rules as the other buttons, they just appear on the screen at different times depending on what the user clicks.
 I wanted to give the user control over the quiz process and also to be able to quit if required.

 #### *Quiz elements*
 The quiz is made up of the following:
-- Two progress items (question & score counts), these remain at the top of the quiz on opposite sides of the page so the user can clearly see their progress.
+- Two progress items (question & score counts), which remain at the top of the quiz on opposite sides of the page so the user can see their progress.
 - Question, this is dynamically created each time a new question is generated but always remains in the centre of the screen.
 - Answer buttons, these are styled in opposite colours to the other buttons featured.
 They have been designed in this way to create a clear difference so that users aren't confused.

 #### *Sound toggle button*
-After adding the sound effects for a right/wrong answer I decided that in order to further enhance the user experience there should be a control for this on the page.
-Using a favicon mute & sound icon that change when clicked, I added a JavaScript function to mute or unmute the sound.
+After adding the sound effects for a right/wrong answer I decided that to further enhance the user experience there should be a control for this on the page.
+Using a favicon mute & sound icon (that change when clicked), I added a JavaScript function to mute or unmute the sound.

 ### End page
 #### *Blinking title*
 I wanted to animate this heading in a familiar 'game' way as I felt this would further engage the user and clearly indicate the game is over.

 #### *Save score form*
-In order for the user to save their score to the High Scores page they need to input their username and click save, this is done using a form made up of a text input and submit button.
+For the user to save their score to the High Scores page they need to input their username and click save, this is done using a form made up of a text input and submit button.

 #### *Nav buttons*
-Unlike the other pages this page doesn't feature a navbar as I felt buttons directly under the form would indicate to the user they needed to do something in order to move on from this page.
+Unlike the other pages, this page doesn't feature a navbar as I felt buttons directly under the form would indicate to the user they needed to do something to move on from this page.

 ### High Scores
 #### *High Scores Leaderboard*
-The High Scores Leaderboard is an `ul` element, it has been styled to remain in the center of the screen to allow for better responsivity.
+The High Scores Leaderboard is an `ul` element, it has been styled to remain in the centre of the screen to allow for better responsivity.
 The scores in this list are generated in `high-scores.js` using local storage.

 ---